richard-olsen/argonaut_map_extractor/README.md

 It would be a dream come true if I can find a way to repack the LCM/LCS files and fit them with custom scripts, but I am no where near being able to repack these files, nor can I figure out the Argonaut Strat Language at this time.

+To all who may be interested in I-Ninja, or any other game by Argonaut Games, you may use this code how ever you like

 ## Setup
 Currently, the tools only work with Windows.
 The easiest way to set up is to
 * Clone the Repo